oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 * Then follow the appropriate installation instructions -- [Linux](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29), [Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%29), [Windows](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Windows%29), [Vagrant](https://github.com/oppia/oppia/wiki/Installing-Oppia%28Vagrant%29).
 (If you run into any problems during installation, please read [these notes](https://github.com/oppia/oppia/wiki/Issues-with-installation%3F).)

 ## Making A Code Change
 Our central development branch is **develop**, which should be clean and ready for release at any time.
 In general, all changes should be done as feature branches based off of _develop_.
-You can take a look at [this wiki page](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#instructions-for-making-a-code-change) for a more detailed version on how to make a code change.
+For a more detailed explanation on how to make a code change, please take a look at [this wiki page](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#instructions-for-making-a-code-change).
 In order to make a change in the repository, you can follow the steps below:

 1. Sync with the _develop_ branch and create a new branch, starting from _develop_ (e.g. _your-branch-name_).
 The branch name should be descriptive, lowercase, and hyphen-separated.
 It shouldn’t start with the words _hotfix_ or _release_.